MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

        ]
     }

-*In Parameters* include parameters that can be used for search and MDI document that has updated information.
+*In Parameters* includes parameters that can be used for the update operation.

-UPDATE API allows custom local search parameters.
-If there are local search parameters that are required for the case search, the local search parameters can be defined in the Parameters resource.
-In the table above, this is labeled as ``Jurisdiction defined parameters``.
-It can be any name and type.
-However, any parameter created by this method would only be supported by systems that can understand the parameter.
-If *Jurisdiction defined parameters* exist but cannot be understood, they should be ignored and NOT cause an error.
+UPDATE API allows custom parameters (labeled as ``Jurisdiction defined parameters``).
+They are locally defined parameters.
+It can be used in any ways by the systems that defined the parameters.
+If *Jurisdiction defined parameters* exist but cannot be understood, they should be ignored and should NOT cause any error.

-The MDI document in the search parameter, *mdi-document*, needs to conform to MDI IG profiles.
-It is not required to include all the data elements in the MDI docvument.
-Only data elements that need to be updated can be included.
-At the EDRS, empty data elements or missing elments should not be understood as DELETE.
-They should be understood as '*Not Applicable*/.
-Deleting cases or data elements wihtin a case should be handled in a separate API (i.e. DELETE API).

-If CMS decided to use the attached MDI document to include search parameters, it is recommended to use identifier extension(s) in the Composistion resource located in the MDI document entry.
-MDI IG defines tracking numbers in the extended identifiers.
-Thus, this can be used for searching.
+The *mdi-document*, is a death certificate document in MDI FHIR IG.
+If CMS is updating the complete death certificate, then all the required data elements should exist in the docvument.

+Partial document is allowed if CMS needs to update only portion of death certificate document.
+However, to conform to MDI FHIR IG, any empty required fields must be extended to include data-absent-reason extension.

 The response for a successful UPDATE API should be 200 OK.
 The payload is not required in the response.
 If EDRS or CMS needs to respond with some data in the response, the Parameters resource can be used.
 EDRS and CMS can use the same parameters as *In Parameters* parameters.
-If the submitted MDI document will be included in the response body, then “mdi-document” parameter key should be used.
+If the submitted document will be included in the response body, then “mdi-document” parameter key should be used.

 If the API operation was successful, but there were some warnings that EDRS wants to send back to CMS, then parameter key, “warning”, should be used.
 And, “resource” should be used to include OperationOutcome resource.
-If the API operations were failed, then the response should be OperationOutcome resource with a HTTP error code.
+If the API operations were failed, then the response should be OperationOutcome resource with a HTTP error status code.
 Please see the example of response below.

 Ex. **Response** if the operation was successful, and EDRS wanted to respond with updated data.